DevL/potency/output/md/Character Options/Traits.md

 ## Wild Magic
 _Free trait.
 Requires any magical skill 1._
 Magic is an innate power to you, but it is hard to control.
 When you cast a spell, you gain 1B to the effect roll, but do so at the cost of 1M for the magical skill roll.
-Also, a [massive failure](../Rolling%20Dice/Massive%20Failure.md) to cast a spell will cause you [wound](../Conditions/Wound.md) rather than [fatigue](../Conditions/Fatigue.md).
+Also, a [massive failure](../Rolling%20Dice/Massive%20Failure.md) to cast a spell will cause you a [wound](../Conditions/Wound.md) rather than [fatigue](../Conditions/Fatigue.md).

 If you cast a spell at [skill level](../Skills/Skill%20Level.md) 4 or more, you may chose not to apply the effects of wild magic when casting the spell.